wmurphy41/SudokuSolver/README.md

 # SudokuSolver
  Python program that solves sudoku puzzles.
 I developed the program as a way to teach myself python.

+ Algorithm used by the solver:

+ - Loop until through the heuristics until no progress:
+     - Fill cells where there is only one candidate for a cell
+     - Fill cells where a row/block/col is missing a number and that number is a candidate in only one cell

+     - If you didn't fill any cells on this loop then use heuristics to prune some candidates:

+       - If a number for a row/block/cell is only in one row/block/cell, then prune it from the others
+       - If there is a magic pair*, then prune other candidates
+       - If there is a magic triplet, then prune other candidates
+       - If there is a magic quad, then prune other candidates

+\* A magic pair is two cells that have the same two candidates.
+A magic triplet is a set of three cells that share the same three candidates, though not all cells need to have the same three candidates.
+(E.g., {1,2}, {1,2,3}, {1,3}).
+   A magic quad is like a magic triplet, except with four candidates.

 ## Code
  Project comprises two files:
  - sudoku.py - All functional code.